MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

 Yes, the application is also available for sellers and can view their conversational insights.

 **Is an admin needed to enable the app for my organization?**<br>
 Yes.
 Administrator must configure the application for you to use.
-If administrator did not configure the application, you can explore the application with the demo data that is provided.
+If administrator didn't configure the application, you can explore the application with the demo data that is provided.

 **Which telephony system do you support?​**<br>
 The application is independent of telephony systems.
 If you have stereo call recordings (two-channel stereo), we process them at scale to generate insights​.